jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

       answer: "<p>If you went to treatment late or if your periodontitis could not be adequately controlled, you may lose or have lost teeth as a result of it.
-        In that case, it is convenient that you replace them immediately to avoid functional overloads of those ones who still remain in the mouth, a fact that would significantly accelerate the general evolution of the disease.
-The best way to replace your teeth is by means of fixed prosthesis, since removable devices usually damage the gum and the remaining natural teeth, so they should be placed only if there is no possibility of making a fixed one.</p>\n"
+        In that case, it is convenient that you replace them immediately to avoid functional overloads of those ones who still remain in the mouth; a fact that would significantly accelerate the general evolution of the disease.
+The best way to replace your teeth is by means of fixed prosthesis, since removable devices usually damage the gum and the remaining natural teeth; so they should be placed only if there is no possibility of making a fixed one.</p>\n"
     - question: If I have periodontitis, can I opt for dental implants?
       answer: "<p>Of course yes!, and it is in fact the ideal alternative, but never